swseighman/GraalVM-EE-Container/README.md

 ![user input](images/userinput.png)

 ```$ docker imagesREPOSITORY            TAG         IMAGE ID       CREATED              SIZEgraalvm-11-ee         v1          4552add89a43   About a minute ago   2.11GB```
-One option you may want to consider is configuring the PATH of your GraalVM image to include the `java bin` directory.
+One option you may want to consider is configuring the PATH of your GraalVM image to include both the `java` and `mvn` bin directories.

 Using the image ID from the newly created image, check the current PATH included with the image.
 The current path of the image will be displayed.